lukegriffith/Templater/ReadMe.md

 # psTemplater

 Declarative PowerShell template system.
-Able to create folder strictures and document templates using PowerShell.
+Able to create folder structures and document templates using PowerShell.

 Current Features
 - Use the PowerShell language to scaffold out a directory structure with documents.